object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

 To clarify the role of the `self` parameter it helps to understand that `f.degree()` is just a short way of writing `Polynomial.degree(f)`.
+Like attributes, methods can have any allowed Python name.
+Attributes and methods on an object form part of the same :term:`namespace`, so you can't have an attribute and a method with the same name.
+If you try, then the name will be overwritten with whichever was defined later, so that will be the one which is accessed.

 .. note::

    The object itself is always passed as the first argument to a :term:`method`.
-Technically, it is possible to name the first parameter any legal Python name, but there is a **very** strong convention that the first parameter to any method of a class instance is called `self`. **Never, ever** name this parameter anything other than `self`, or you will confuse every Python programmer who reads your code!
+   Technically, it is possible to name the first parameter any legal Python name, but there is a **very** strong convention that the first parameter to any :term:`instance method` is called `self`. **Never, ever** name this parameter anything other than `self`, or you will confuse every Python programmer who reads your code!

 String representations of objects